 Ultraviolet light also has the advantage of being able to treat large areas of the body with minimal side effects.
 While generally safe in the short term, long-term use can cause premature aging of the skin and possibly a predisposition to certain skin cancers later in life.

-Because the itch that’s associated with eczema is not triggered by histamines (chemicals your immune system produces to get rid of allergens), antihistamines won’t reduce the itch, according to the American Academy of Allergy, Asthma & Immunology.
+Itch in eczema is complicated and involves a variety of inflammatory mediators.
+Histamine (a chemical your immune system produces to get rid of allergens) is likely not a large component of the itch mechanism in this condition and antihistamines may not improve the itching, according to the American Academy of Allergy, Asthma & Immunology.
 But don’t write them off just yet: In this case, the main benefit of certain antihistamines, such as Benadryl (diphenhydramine), is drowsiness.
 A sleepy child is more likely to snooze than scratch, thus ending the vicious cycle of itchiness that keeps your kid up all night.

 Living With Childhood Eczema